OneBitQuantHK/Settlement/README.md

 **Returns**

-`stepFunction` basic rate steps. one step is 1 / 10000 of the rate.  for detail please refer to the struct StepFunction in contract LibRates above
+`stepFunction`  feed rate steps. one step is 1 / 10000 of the rate.  for detail please refer to the struct StepFunction in contract LibRates above

 ---